 During this time Beth completed a post-grad diploma in Pain Management with the Otago University Medical School as well as working with the professional body organising conferences.

-5 years later the opportunity to travel arose and Beth sold the practice and headed to Europe to broaden her horizons, quite literally!
-She spent 18 months living in Spain and doing regular locum work in the Channel Islands whilst working on her application for registration with GOSc in the UK.
-This involved much paperwork and then a Final Clinical Competency exam, much the same as the one she took 10 years previously prior to graduation- it was no less nerve racking second time round!!
+5 years later Beth sold the practice and headed to Europe to broaden her horizons, quite literally!
+She spent 18 months living in Spain and doing regular locum work in the Channel Islands whilst working on her application for registration with GOsC in the UK.
+This involved much paperwork and then a Final Clinical Competency exam, much the same as the one she had taken 10 years previously prior to graduation- it was no less nerve racking second time round!!

-Beth was soon offered a job at the Haslemere Clinic and not long after joined the Centre for Complementary Medicine in Petersfield as well where she has now been practicing for 12 years.
+Beth was soon offered a job at the Haslemere Clinic and not long after joined the Centre for Complementary Medicine in Petersfield where she has now been practicing for 12 years.

 In 2009 Beth completed her MSc in Paediatric Osteopathy just prior for the arrival of her own first child.
 This involved working for two years at the prestigious Osteopathic Centre for Children in London.
 More information on their wonderful work can be found here

 As a Paediatric Osteopath Beth understands the different phases of growth and development specific to childhood and develops a treatment plan accordingly.
 Children are not just mini adults!